3D Pixel Racing

 3D Pixel Racing is an arcade-style racing game developed by Vidia and released in 2011.
 The game was released as a downloadable game on WiiWare and in the App Store for iOS devices.
 3D Pixel Racing heavily capitalizes on its graphical uniqueness.
 Unlike most 3D games, every object in 3D Pixel Racing is made of multi-colored voxels that are reminiscent of old 8-bit games from the 1970s and 80's.

 Gameplay

 The gameplay in 3D Pixel Racer is similar to other basic driving games.
-Players choose a driver, car and gameplay mode, and compete in a series of events in that mode to unlock new cars, tracks, and drivers.
+Players choose a driver, car, and gameplay mode, and compete in a series of events in that mode to unlock new cars, tracks, and drivers.
 Every track in the game has several checkpoints at which players' total race times are logged, so players can replay tracks to get the best time.
 The game controls in the Wii version are nearly the same as those in Mario Kart Wii; the Wii Remote is held in the sideways position and used to simulate a steering wheel.
-The iOS version of the game uses the iPhone's built-in accelerometer as a steering wheel, and two buttons on the touch-screen to control the car's gas and brake.
+The iOS version of the game uses the iPhone's built-in accelerometer as a steering wheel, and two buttons on the touchscreen to control the car's gas and brake.